-Consistent with Rhode Island's prioritization of Section 5310 funding for RIde vehicle replacement, RIPTA currently does not exercise the option of using Section 5310 funds to cover administrative expenses.
-Should RIPTA determine, at a future date, that it would be beneficial to access Section 5310 administrative dollars for the purpose of implementing recommendations of the Coordinated Plan, specifics as to the use of such funds would be detailed in the grant language provided to FTA at the time of application.
-Any requested use would first need to be programmed into the State's Transportation Improvement Program.
+Consistent with Rhode Island's prioritization of Section 5310 funding for RIde vehicle replacement, RIPTA has not yet exercised the option of using Section 5310 funds to cover administrative expenses.
+Moving forward, RIPTA may access Section 5310 administrative dollars for the purpose of implementing recommendations of the Coordinated Plan by detailing the specific use of such funds in the grant language provided to FTA at the time of application.
+Any requested use would first need to be programmed into the STIP.
 No more than the allowable 10% of allocated funds would be requested.